-BZH has always been a thoughtful lifestyle publication, since 2016, that.
-It was time to freshen up both internally and externally as they always wrote about things that shape the present.
+BZH has always been a thoughtful lifestyle publication since 2015, that.
+It was time to freshen up both internally and externally, as they always wrote about things that shape the present.
+The redesign led to 386% surge in article completion rates.

 So we went with my go-to approach: meaning first, looks second.
-Together with the team we had to define what new BZH has to become as a publication.
+Together with the team, we had to define what the new BZH has to become as a publication.

 Brand

-We realised that their audience, who has always been discerning and aesthetically sensitive people, city dwellers, are looking to BZH for smart, but not snobbish guidance.
-And that we had to keep older, loyal audience happy while attracting new people: young, demanding and willing to move on to the next tab any moment.
+We realised that their audience, who have always been discerning and aesthetically sensitive people, city dwellers, are looking to BZH for smart, but not snobbish guidance.
+And that we had to keep the older, loyal audience happy while attracting new people: young, demanding and willing to move on to the next tab at any moment.

-Eventualy, after thourough research and discussion here’s what we figured would make BZH stand out:
+Eventually, after thorough research and discussion, here’s what we figured would make BZH stand out:

 Quality: if we cover something, it signals importance, relevance, and genuine substance;